 The Easy Way to Know Your 2004 Dime Value

-Determining your 2004 dime’s value depends on three critical factors: date and mint mark, population scarcity, and condition—where even small grade differences substantially impact market worth.
+Determining your 2004 dime’s value depends on three critical factors: date and mint mark, condition grade, and strike quality—where even small differences create dramatic price gaps.

-Accurate assessment requires expertise in identifying these nuanced characteristics and accessing current market data.
+Accurate assessment requires expertise and access to current market data.
 CoinValueChecker App combines professional grading standards with real-time valuation tools, enabling you to evaluate your 2004 dimes systematically and make informed collection decisions.

 - 2004-P Dime (Philadelphia)